meteor/meteor/content/testing.md

 <h4 id="unit-test-importing">Importing</h4>

 When we run our app in test mode, only our test files will be eagerly loaded.
 In particular, this means that in order to use our templates, we need to import them!
-In this test, we import `todos-item.js`, which itself imports 'todos.html' (yes, you do need to `import` the HTML files of your Blaze templates!)
+In this test, we import `todos-item.js`, which itself imports `todos.html` (yes, you do need to import the HTML files of your Blaze templates!)

 <h4 id="unit-test-stubbing">Stubbing</h4>